-All I had to do is mention the magic words ‘pick our own mandarins/ oranges’ plus ‘ferry’ in the same sentence and my boys are at the door!
+All I have to do is mention the magic words ‘pick our own oranges/ mandarins’ plus ‘car ferry’ in the same sentence and my boys are at the door!
 And our destination… Anderson Farm.

 Anderson Farm is on the banks of the Hawkesbury River and is split across Sackville Ferry Road.
-They have both mandarins and oranges to pick and are the only farm close to Parramatta that do.
-The others just have one or the other.
-And in my house when one child loves mandarins and the other oranges, Anderson Farm is just perfect!
+They have both mandarins and oranges to pick.
+And until recently were the only farm close to Parramatta that did (Canoelands orchard now grows both as well).
+In my house when one child loves mandarins and the other oranges, Anderson Farm is just perfect!

-Mandarins (Imperial, Emperor and Hickson) and oranges (Naval) are available for picking from 8th June until 29th September 2019.
-As the end of season approaches, they are only open Saturday and Sunday from 10am to 4pm.
+Mandarins (Imperial, Emperor and Hickson) and oranges (Naval) are available for picking from 6th June 2020 until about September.
+At the moment, they’re only open Saturday to Monday until 20th September 2020.
+You MUST pre-book via their NEW Facebook page.

-My boys and I have visited three years running now and really enjoy picking fruit, chatting to Farmers Ken and Percy and just hanging out on the farm.
+My boys and I have visited four years running now and really enjoy picking fruit, chatting to Farmers Ken and Percy and just hanging out on the farm.
 There’s lots of easy to reach fruit for little ones.
-The challenge is limiting how much they pick!
+The challenge is limiting how much they pick…. don’t be surprised of you have to get another bucket!!

-The area on the right hand side, once you come off the car ferry, has tables and chairs for a picnic.
+The area on the right hand side, once you come off the car ferry, has tables and chairs for a picnic (though all picnic areas are CLOSED this year due to covid19).
 It’s also on a little hill so provides a nice view out over the river.
 The farm area on the left hand side (after getting off the car ferry) has toilets and access points to the river.

 Entry Fee and Prices